 - Steam / Flare header on the pipe rack.

-- Other lines considered important as per stress engineer’s decision.
+- Other lines are considered important as per the stress engineer’s decision.

-For wind analysis you must have following data from the client.
+For wind analysis, you must have the following data from the client.

-- Wind shape factor: Normally for pipe elements the data varies from 0.6-0.8.
-Check in ITB what value it says to use.
+- Wind shape factor: Normally for pipe elements, the data varies from 0.6-0.8.
+Check in the ITB document what value it says to use.

-- Pressure Vs Elevation Profile: Sometimes client provides this profile directly and sometimes provides equation and data to calculate the profile.
-A typical wind profile will be shown in diagram while explaining the steps required while analyzing using Caesar II.
+- Pressure Vs Elevation Profile: Sometimes the client provides this profile directly and sometimes provides equations and data to calculate the profile.
+A typical wind profile will be shown in the diagram while explaining the steps required while analyzing using Caesar II.

 - Elevation of the line under analysis.
-If HPP elevation is other than 0 you have to reduce HPP from line global elevation to get actual elevation.
+If HPP (Highest Pavement Point) elevation is other than 0 you have to reduce HPP from line global elevation to get the actual elevation.

-As per code B 31.3 we have to check code compliance of the calculated stress (Sustained +Wind).
-The allowable stress for wind analysis is 1.33 times Sh values.
-However sometimes client requires to check the nozzle loading in Operating+ Wind cases (W+T+P+Win) for static equipment.
-Normally client does not require wind load checking for rotating equipment.
+As per code B 31.3, we have to check code compliance of the calculated occasional stress (Sustained +Wind).
+The allowable stress for wind analysis is 1.33 times the Sh values.
+However, sometimes the client requires checking the nozzle loading in Operating+ Wind cases (W+T+P+Win) for static equipment.
+Normally the client does not require wind load checking for rotating equipment.

-Most of the steps are mentioned in attached images.
-All are self explanatory.
-However if you face any problem in understanding please reply in comments section.
+Most of the steps are mentioned in the attached images.
+All are self-explanatory.
+However, if you face any problem in understanding please reply in the comments section.

 - Model the piping system under analysis from piping isometric drawings.

-- Enter elevation of the first node in global coordinates.
+- Enter the elevation of the first node in global coordinates.

-- Click on Wind/Wave check box on Caesar II Spreadsheet and mention wind shape factor as shown in Fig. 1
+- Click on the Wind/Wave checkbox on Caesar II Spreadsheet and mention the wind shape factor as shown in Fig. 1

 - Now run the analysis and go to the load case editor and select Pressure Vs Elevation as shown in Fig. 2

-- In next step enter the pressure vs elevation profile in consistent unit and enter wind direction cosines as shown in Fig. 3.
-Normally wind analysis is performed considering wind flow from North, South, East and West direction.
-Accordingly Enter +1 or -1 in X or Z direction.
-Wind analysis is generally not considered in vertical direction.
+- In the next step enter the pressure vs elevation profile in-consistent unit and enter wind direction cosines as shown in Fig. 3.
+Normally wind analysis is performed considering wind flow from North, South, East, and West direction.
+Accordingly, Enter +1 or -1 in X or Z direction.
+Wind analysis is generally not considered in a vertical direction.

-- Refer Fig 5 and make the combination method as scalar or absolute for the shown load cases.
+- Refer to Fig 5 and make the combination method scalar or absolute for the shown load cases.

-- In the final stage run the analysis and check results.
-If failing make suitable adjustments to qualify the same.
+- In the final stage run the analysis and check the results.
+If failing makes suitable adjustments to qualify the same.